 Many software visualization techniques are based on the graph representation.
-In short, a graph is a network of nodes and arcs, where the nodes represent entities, such as procedures, objects, classes, or subsystems, while the arcs represent relationships between entities, such as inheritance or method calls.
-To illustrate, Figure 4 shows a graph view of a software system that we developed and integrated in a 3D Desktop (Project Looking Glass by Sun Microsystems).
-In particular, for a review on the state of the art in graph visualization in general see [102], graph visualization in information visualization see [103] and combined approaches see [104].
+In short, a graph is a network of nodes and arcs, where the nodes represent entities such as procedures, objects, classes, or subsystems, while the arcs represent relationships between entities, such as inheritance or method calls.
+To illustrate, Fig. 4 shows a graph view of a software system that we developed and integrated in a 3D Desktop (Project Looking Glass by Sun Microsystems).
+In particular, for a review on the state of the art in graph visualization in general, see [102]; for graph visualization in information visualization, see [103]; and for combined approaches, see [104].

 Graph visualization in 2D space, representing software components around simple boxes and lines, has been applied.
-However, visualization may result completely incomprehensible, not only as software project complexity increases, but also when visualizing multiples attributes of software, even for small projects [11, 68].
+However, visualization may result to be completely incomprehensible, not only as software project complexity increases, but also when visualizing multiple attributes of software, even for small projects [11], [68].
 This is a consequence of trying to fit large amounts of information into a reduced space.
-On the other hand, several authors think that larger graph structures can be viewed in 3D [38,68].
+On the other hand, several authors think that larger graph structures can be viewed in 3D [38], [68].
 As we mentioned earlier, an empirical study [38] that measured path-tracing ability in 3D graphs suggested that the amount of information that can be displayed in 3D, with stereoscopic and motion depth cues, exceeds by a factor of three a 2D presentation.
-Moreover, a re-evaluation of the experiment with new display technologies confirmed the previous experiment and showed a much greater benefit than previous studies [105, 106].
-However, other authors think that the most successful network visualizations are small ones (e.g., networks with 10-50 nodes and 20-100 links), where users can count the number of nodes and links, and follow each link from source to destination [107-109].
-For instance, Shneiderman and Aris proposed a 2D approach using a layout strategy based on user-defined semantic substrates (non-overlapping regions in which node placement is based on attributes) and interaction capabilities to control link visibility [107].
-Dispite the debate, 3D graphs have been applied in different areas of software visualization, such as software configuration management [77], software architectures [90,91], and object oriented software [18,83,84,110], among many others.
+Moreover, a reevaluation of the experiment with new display technologies confirmed the previous experiment and showed a much greater benefit than previous studies [105], [106].
+However, other authors think that the most successful network visualizations are small ones (e.g., networks with 10-50 nodes and 20-100 links), where users can count the number of nodes and links and follow each link from the source to the destination [107], [108], [109].
+For instance, Shneiderman and Aris proposed a 2D approach using a layout strategy based on user-defined semantic substrates (nonoverlapping regions in which node placement is based on attributes) and interaction capabilities to control link visibility [107].
+Despite the debate, 3D graphs have been applied in different areas of software visualization, such as software configuration management [77], software architectures [90], [91], and object-oriented software [18], [83], [84], [110], among many others.
 However, several issues must be addressed in order to produce effective 3D visualizations: